 We’re looking to build King’s on the principles we see in the New Testament, and membership is how we give definition to what the passage above, and others like it, describes.

-We run a course called “Explore Membership” two or three times a year for people who have been attending King’s for a while and want to make it their home.
-It’s a chance to meet the leaders, here more about the story of King’s, ask questions and discover how to play your part in this church.
+We run a course called “Explore Membership” several times a year for people who have been attending King’s for a while and want to make it their home.
+It’s a chance to meet the leaders, hear more about the story of King’s, ask questions and discover how to play your part.